How to Use RAG to Answer Questions from Company Documents

 Common Pitfalls

-• Letting the model "be helpful" - without an explicit refusal instruction, models invent answers when retrieval misses.
-Always include the "if not in context, say so" clause.
+- Letting the model "be helpful": without an explicit refusal instruction in the Prompt, the model may invent answers when retrieval misses.
+Always include the "if not in our documents, say so" clause and the

 Testing